Connect With Us

 Bunions are an acquired foot deformity where a misalignment in the bones of the big toe causes a protrusion to form on the outside of the foot at the toe’s joint.
 This forces the toe to angle toward the other toes rather than pointing straight ahead.
 Bunionettes, also known as tailor bunions, form on the outside of the pinky toe.
 Both bunions and bunionettes can cause pain, swelling, and soreness.
 Bunions that go untreated may lead to limited range of movement and will not get better on their own.
 Wearing proper footwear with lower heels, a rounded toe box and plenty of room for the toes can help you avoid getting a bunion or bunionette, although the shape of your feet, heredity, and certain medical conditions can also be contributing factors.
 If you have a bunion or bunionette, it's a good idea to seek the professional care of a podiatrist for treatment options.

-If you are suffering from bunions, contact one of our podiatrists of Advanced Podiatry Associates.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you are suffering from bunions, contact David A. Edmonds, DPM of Advanced Podiatry Associates.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 What Is a Bunion?